 Representative Joe Kennedy III has found his once double-digit lead to dethrone incumbent US Senator Ed Markey apparently evaporate into a tight contest where few really know where the race stands.

 In their previous debate two weeks ago, neither candidate was on their A-game, but, in fairness, the moderators didn’t really help either candidate break new ground either.

 On Tuesday night, it was a different story.

 As with previous debate scorecards, the Globe uses two criteria for grades.
 The first is debate performance.
 The second is whether the candidate did what they needed to do in the context of the campaign.
-For example, since Kennedy is the putative frontrunner, a tie on debate night preserves the status quo, whereas Markey needs to make up ground.
+In this case, both could have used a game-changing moment.

 Let’s get to the grades.

 Joe Kennedy III, challenger and US Representative, Newton

 What’s really interesting about this moment in Massachusetts politics is some voters could literally have a blank ballot in their laps while they watched this debate.
 If that was the case, the most logical thing for them to do: put the blank ballot unmarked on the coffee table for another day.